dallar-project/paperwallet/README.md

 **6)** Now it's time for your to print your shiny new beast of a DAL.
 While in your editing software, click print, and **make sure your page format is set to landscape**, then beam it up, Scotty.

-After you're happy with the results, if you want to save this template you've just made, **be aware** that this will **compromise the integrity of your security** since you will have your private keys exposed digitally in a few other locations other than this paper wallet.
+After you're happy with the results, delete all remaining traces of your presence on this computer, such as the QR Code itself, and the wallet that you so cleverly designed... or if you prefer to save this template you've just made, **be aware** that this will **compromise the integrity of your security** since you will have your private keys exposed digitally in a few other locations other than this paper wallet.
 This is wholly not recommended unless you take extreme steps to wipe your tracks and store the digital asset **offline**.

 **7)** Now we restart the computer and come back online.
 You're done!